What's going up in the Quad-Cities? Here's a peek at a few things coming soon

 "This is a start for us," Keenan Rogers said.

-To the couple's knowledge, they are the first Black owners of a CBD shop in the Quad-Cities, but they didn't know it when they first set out to open up shop.
+To the couple's knowledge, they are the first Black owners of a CBD shop in the Quad-Cities.

-The couple work full-time jobs outside of running the shop, so they found a sweet spot to be open 3 p.m. to 8 p.m. on weekdays and 11 a.m. to 6 p.m. on Saturday.

-"Everything that's worth anything is not always easy," Keenan Rogers said.
-"It's fun, though, being busy."

 6. Nothing to Lose Fitness in Cumberland Square

-A new group fitness and personal training center, called Nothing to Lose Fitness, opened in April at 2383 Cumberland Square Dr., Bettendorf.
+A new group fitness and personal training center, called Nothing to Lose Fitness, opened in April at 2383 Cumberland Square Dr. in Bettendorf.
 Owners Demetrius and Chanda Johnson offer classes such as Les Milles Body Pump and Latin Hip Hop, alongside other instructors.

 7. Quad City Pet Care opening new location in Milan

-Quad City Pet Care, which previously was Andalusia Road Veterinary Center, is hosting an opening celebration at their new, larger location in Milan on May 21 10 a.m. to 1 p.m.
-The new location is at 801 1st St E, Ste 3, between Meatheads and MVP Gym, said veterinarian Jennifer Bock-Vanaria.
+Quad City Pet Care, which previously was Andalusia Road Veterinary Center, is hosting an opening celebration from 10 a.m. to 1 p.m.
+May 21 at their new, larger location in Milan.

-The daytime animal hospital needed a bigger space, Bock-Vanaria said, and wanted a single-floor space.
-The previous location operated out of an old house with a mobile home added on, and Block-Vanaria said it was physically trying on staff and pets to carry them to the basement surgery and x-ray rooms.
+The daytime animal hospital needed a bigger space, veterinarian Jennifer Bock-Vanaria said, and wanted a single-floor space.
+The previous location operated out of an old house with a mobile home added on, and Block-Vanaria said it was physically trying on staff and pets to carry them to the basement surgery and X-ray rooms.

 8. North Scott Community YMCA to open Oct.
 3

-Construction crews are adding windows and interior to the upcoming North Scott Community YMCA, which a YMCA spokesperson said is expect to open in early October.
+Construction crews are adding windows and interior to the upcoming North Scott Community YMCA, which a Y spokesperson said is expected to open in early October.

-YMCA spokesperson Frank Klipsch IV said the Y is expecting to host a community open house on Saturday, Oct.
-1, and then open for regular business the following Monday.
+YMCA spokesperson Frank Klipsch IV said the Y was expecting to host an open house Oct.
+1 and then open for regular business Oct.
+3.

 Russell Construction won the bid for $11.8 million to construct the 43,500 square-foot YMCA.
-Funded by the City of Eldridge and the North Scott Community School District, Eldridge voters authorized up to $14 million in bonds for the building.
+It was funded by the city of Eldridge and the North Scott Community School District, and Eldridge voters authorized up to $14 million in bonds for the building.

 Brad Martell, president of the YMCA of the Iowa Mississippi Valley, said a capital campaign aimed to raise an additional $1 million to purchase equipment and furniture.
 Martell said the campaign had reached about $500,000 so far.